ccullin/alarmMonitor/README.md

 A Docker image is also available on [dockerhub](https://hub.docker.com/u/homebots/dashboard/). to run this docker image.
 1. sudo docker pull homebots/alarm
-2. docker run --name=alarm --device=/dev/ttyUSB0 -it -d -p 80:80 homebots/alarm:latestpython requirements are defined in requirements.txt
+2. docker run --name=alarm --device=/dev/ttyUSB0 -it -d homebots/alarm:latest

 Other requirements include:

--  Configure 'config.py' with your Twitter user and alarm details. a config-sample.py is provided, which must be renamed to config.py.
+-  Configure 'config.py'. a config-sample.py is provided, which must be renamed to config.py.
 Sample config:
 ```
 config = {
-    "screen_name": "e.g. Twitter screen_name of the alarm bot",
-    "botController_webhook": "Webhook of Bot controller, e.g. https://mydomain.com/webhook/alarm",
+    "name": "e.g. alarmBot, this needs to match to name in Bot Controller",
+    "device": "e.g. /dev/ttUSB0, this is the serial interface the DSC alarm is connect to"
-    "passcode": "passcode for alarm",
+    "passcode": "passcode for the DSC alarm",
 }
 ```

 # API Reference

-The alarm bot implements a single webhook at /alarm/webhook.
-Commands to control the alarm are POSTed to this url, which is implemented using Flask.

-For Notifcations and command repsonses the alarm bot sends a HTTP Post request to the Bot Controller.
+The alarm bot subscribes to 'alarm name'/commands and published  to 'alarm name'/response and 'alarm name'/event MQTT topics.

 # Acknowledgements